imagej/imagej.github.io/_pages/cookbook/color-image-processing.md

 ### Pseudo-color

-A pseudo-colored image has a single channel, (i.e. grey) image that has color ascribed to it via a “Look Up Table” or LUT (a.k.a. palette, color table).
+A pseudo-colored image has a single channel, (i.e. grey) image that has color ascribed to it via a "Look Up Table" or LUT (a.k.a. palette, color table).
 This is a table of grey values (zero to 256 or 4095 whether 8-bit or 12-bit grey) with accompanying red, green and blue values.
 Instead of displaying grey, the image displays a pixel with a defined amount of each color.
 Differences in color in the pseudo-colored image reflect differences in intensity of the object rather than differences in color of the specimen that has been imaged.
 For pseudo-color functions see later.

 ### 24-bit RGB images

 The colors in RGB images (24-bit with 8-bits for each of the red, green and blue channels) are used to show multi-channel images.
 The colors are designed to reflect genuine colors (i.e. the green in an RGB image reflects green color in the specimen).
 There are several RGB functions in Fiji.
-Native functions can be found in “Image/Color”.
+Native functions can be found in "Image/Color".

 ![](/media/24bit rgb images.jpg "24bit_rgb_images.jpg")